The small, active Shetland Sheepdog was once a Scottish farmer’s best friend.

 Because of his beauty and kindness, the Shetland Sheepdog has become a popular companion dog.

-He can become suspicious with strangers, especially with children.
+He can become suspicious of strangers, especially with children.
 He may not allow himself to be touched by strangers and will display noisy and persistent barking.

 The Shetland Sheepdog’s Diet